arivan-amin/Clean-Architecture-Microservices/README.md

    ```
    docker compose up -d
    ```
-5. **Start the services(Patient, Audit,...) manually or uncomment the section in docker compose file to run everything with Docker Compose:**
+5. **Start the services(Patient, Audit, ...) manually or uncomment the section in docker compose file to run everything with Docker Compose:**
    ```
    docker compose up -d